 Your final list should have at least 15 companies or job ads.
 It will get smaller as you complete this process.
 Sometimes, the job is already taken, or their corporate culture doesn’t fit you at all.
 Don’t be afraid of casting a wide net, so you don’t run out of options later.

-Day 3-5 Create Your Job Application Strategy
+Day 3 to 5: Create Your Job Application Strategy

 This strategy is the core of this 30-day process.
 Without it, it’s easy to get distracted or disappointed, depending on how your search is going.
 Treat this as your master to-do list and back-up plan.

-Block Time into Your Schedule
+Block Time Into Your Schedule

 Sometimes, finding a job can feel like full-time work in itself.
 You can’t just send applications whenever the mood hits you.